JuliaPhysics/SolidStateDetectors.jl/docs/src/man/config_files.md

    z: #...
 ```

-Different boundary handling can be chosen for the `left` and `right` end of the interval, i.e. for a `60°`-periodic system with mirror symmetry at `30°`
+Different boundary handling can be chosen for the `left` and `right` end of the interval, e.g. for a `60°`-periodic system with mirror symmetry at `30°`
 ```yaml
 grid:
  coordinates: cylindrical